 The weight loss in those who received the medication was 14.9% of the starting body weight, which was 15.3 Kg or 33.6 pounds on average.

 In the STEP trial, 86% of people lost more than 5% of their body weight, and 69% lost more than 10% of their body weight.
 There was also a decrease in blood pressure and blood sugar levels in those on the medication.

-And now, there is a medication with even more impressive results – tirzepatide, which was studied in the SURMOUNT-1 trial.
+And now, there is a medication with even more impressive results – tirzepatide, which was studied in the (opens in a new tab).
 Tirzepatide is similar to semaglutide but with an additional action – and the results were even more stunning.